 Classic Water Bath Canning

 It was Brad’s sister, Dina, who was actually interested in learning how to can.
-We were all visiting Brad’s parents at the same time, and I joined the lesson, while Brad’s mom taught us how to put up a batch of peaches, using glass mason jars and metal snap lids.
+We were all visiting Brad’s parents at the same time.
+So I joined the lesson, while Brad’s mom taught us how to put up a batch of peaches, using glass mason jars and metal snap lids.

 We followed the typical water bath canning method, filled clean hot jars with hot liquid, then boiled them for the amount of time indicated in the recipe.